aamarks/bocu/README.md

 //  benchmark for that string: Bocu 664,117 ops/sec, gz deflate (Pako) 7,081 ops/sec
 ```

 BOCU 'compression' won't do any better than utf-8 on simple English (byte per character --  it's bennefit is with other scripts that take multiple bytes with standard encoding like utf-8.
 The first character in a line will require multiple bytes and subsequent characters within a small script will only take one byte.)
+The massive speed difference between bocu and deflate is only with small strings, but that's what BOCU and SCSU are good for (things like entering individual strings into a database for instance).

 ```
 // note that the encoded lines are always still sortable